turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-13-tests.md

 This form has been well tested in the tests for user stories 1-3.
 These tests are focussed on additional functionality, for the profile configuration.
 Specifically, the use of default values.

 - [x] US13-UDF-1: It should pre-populate fields where default values are provided for email address and password
-- [x] US13-UDF-2: The save button should be disabled when all fields match the default values
+- [x] US13-UDF-2: It should disable the save button when all fields match the default values
-- [ ] US13-UDF-3: The save button should not be disabled when just one of these fields matches its default value
+- [x] US13-UDF-3: It should not disable the save button when just one field does not match its default value

 ## User service tests (URS)